-Because the RTKL requires only the disclosure by agencies of public records (65 P.S. §§ 67.102, 67.301.) and yields to state and federal laws relating to the public or non-public nature of the record requested (65 P.S. §67.306), the RTKL cannot compel the release of the requested records.
-See, e.g., Reese v.
+By its express terms, the RTKL requires only the disclosure by agencies of public records (65 P.S. §§ 67.102, 67.301.) and yields to state and federal laws relating to the public or non-public nature of the record requested (65 P.S. §67.306); see, e.g., Reese v.
 Pennsylvania Union Reform, 173 A.3d 1143 (Pa.
 2017) (the RTKL cannot change the nature of records, and even records that are public are subject to Constitutional privacy considerations).
 The RTKL does not "supersede or modify the public or non-public nature or a record or document established in Federal or State law"; the RTKL cannot transform an otherwise-protected document into a public record.
-65 P.S. §67.306.
-Where the RTKL conflicts with any state or federal law, it simply does not apply.
+65 P.S. §67.306.2 Where the RTKL conflicts with any state or federal law, it simply does not apply.
 See 65.
-P.S. §67.3101.1 ("If the provisions of this act regarding access to records conflict with any other Federal or State law, the provisions of this act shall not apply"); see also Pennsylvanians For Union Reform, 138 A.3d 727, supra, (RTKL yields to the Voter Registration Act in determination of public or non-public nature of voter records); Uniontown Newspapers, Inc. v.
-Pa.
-Dep't of Corr., 151 A.3d 1196, 1206 (Pa.
-Cmwlth.
-2016); Sherry v.
-Radnor Twp.
-School.
-Dist, 20 A.3d 575 (Pa.
-Cmwlth.
-2011) (Family Educational Rights and Privacy Act supersedes the RTKL); Dep't of Labor and Indus. v.
-Heltzel, 90 A.3d 823 (Pa.
-Cmwlth.
-2014) (Emergency Planning and Community Right-to-Know Act supersede the RTKL).
+P.S. §67.3101.1 ("If the provisions of this act regarding access to records conflict with any other Federal or State law, the provisions of this act shall not apply"); see also Pennsylvanians for Union Reform, supra, 138 A.3d 727.

-If disclosure of a record is prohibited by law, such as in this case by the Medical Marijuana Act, the Department may not disclose the record regardless of any provision in the RTKL.
-See, e.g., Heavens v.
-Pa, Dep't of Env.
-Prot., 65 A.3d 1069, 1077 (Pa.
+If disclosure of a record is prohibited by law, as in this case by the Medical Marijuana Act, the Department may not disclose the record regardless of any provision of the RTKL.
+See Heavens v.
+Pennsylvania Department of Environmental Protection, 65 A.3d 1069, 1077 (Pa.
 Cmwlth, 2013) ("The RTKL does not give agencies the discretion to disclose privileged records.").
-Because the Medical Marijuana Act prohibits the disclosure of "[c]ertifications issued by practitioners" and even imposes criminal penalties for such disclosures, the Department is constrained by the Act to deny the request and defend the within appeal.
-See 35 P.S. § 10231.302.
+Because the Medical Marijuana Act prohibits the disclosure of "(a) All information obtained by the department relating to patients, caregivers and other applicants", and specifically "(2) certifications issued by practitioners", the Department is constrained by the Medical Marijuana Act to deny the request and defend the within appeal.
+See 35 P.S. § 10231.302 (emphasis added).
+Under the Medical Marijuana Act the records at